-Click the Apply button to apply your changes, or click Cancel to cancel your most recent change.
+Click the Apply button to apply your changes, or click Cancel to cancel your most recent change, or click the Help button for more information.

 The Password Tab

 The Password tab, shown in Figure 6-5, allows you to change the Access Point's password and restore factory defaults.